benlye/flash-multi/doc/Module_Connections.md

 # Connecting Your Multiprotocol Module
-There are three ways that a Multiprotocol module can be connected to a PC, and knowing which you can or should use can be confusing.
+There are three ways that a Multiprotocol module can be connected to a PC and knowing which you can (or should) use can be confusing.
 The purpose of this page is to help you to identify and use your device's connection(s).

 The three connection types are:
 * Native USB port